 Here are programs and resources to get help with utility bills.

-Call the Cold Relief Heatline to find out where to apply for Fuel Assistance (LIHEAP), Weatherization (WAP), and the Heating System Repair and Replacement Program (HEARTWAP).
+Call the Cold Relief Heatline at 800-632-8175 (voice/TTY) to find out where to apply for Fuel Assistance (LIHEAP), Weatherization (WAP), and the Heating System Repair and Replacement Program (HEARTWAP).
 The Fuel Assistance Application also serves as an application for the Weatherization program and the Heating System Repair and Replacement Program (HEARTWAP).

 Eligibility for fuel assistance is based on having low income and low assets.
 Find out which CAP serves your area.

 All electric and most gas companies have low-income discount programs.
 You automatically qualify for discounts if you receive food stamp benefits, MassHealth, SSI, fuel assistance, veterans’ services, if your child is in Head Start or the school lunch program.
 These discounts can save you 20 -35% on each bill.
 To apply for discounts, call your gas and electric companies to request an application.
 If your utility company is not listed, look on your utility bill for the Customer Service number.
 You may also call the Department of Public Utilities toll-free at 1-877-886-5066 for information.

 Electric and gas companies also offer free “energy conservation surveys” which may pay for insulation, water-saving devices, low-energy lights and provide useful tips on how to save money on utility bills.
 For information on either program, contact your utility company’s customer service department or the Consumer Division of the Department of Public Utilities at 1-877-886-5066.
 Additionally, water and sewer companies often offer discounts to people with disabilities, regardless of income or assets.
 Call your water company to inquire.